alexdisdier/create-project/README.md

 These commands should be executed inside your new project folder.

-FOr now, the installation will use yarn.
+For now, the installation will use yarn.

 - create (this will prompt you with the following questions)

   - template: CRA TS, CRA JS, lib TS, lib JS, Utils TS
+  - project-name: ''.
   - git init: y/n
   - install dependencies: y/n

 - create --skip (this will use default settings)

   - template: CRA TS
+  - new-project
   - init git repo
   - dependencies automatically installed